TwigWorld/django-contactfield/README.md

 Customisation
 -------------

-There are three ways to customise contact field usage:
+There are several ways to customise contact field usage:

  - Define the valid groups and labels for a field
+ - Contol how the field labels are displayed
  - Limit which groups and labels are displayed on a particular form
- - Contol how the field labels are displayed

 The former defines the superset of values that a contact field can contain - in other words all groups and labels for all scenarios that the field is